googleapis/sample-tester/README.md

 **tl;dr: some things will change soon**

-* The canonical artifact path convention is in the process of changing in prep for v1 of the tester.
-I'm working on this on a separate branch.
-This will change `cloud.py`
 * I am also in the process of implementing the feedback on [go/actools-sample-tester](go/actools-sample-tester).
 This will reduce the number of available directives, and rename some of them.